Click Play above to watch our exclusive Quickfire Questions interview with Flack creator Oli Lansley and the show's star Rebecca Benson

 The result is a slick UK drama with a stellar cast, complex female characters, a glossy setting and a script full of dark humour.

 Here’s everything you need to know about Flack on W...

 When does Flack start?

-Flack premieres on Thursday, February 21 at 10pm on W (BT channel number 311/383 HD).
+Flack started on Thursday, February 21 at 10pm on W (BT channel number 311/383 HD), and will continue weekly at 10pm.
 There are six hour-long episodes in total, so the final episode should air on Thursday, March 28.